NodeGuy/JavaScript-fuzz/README.md

-This library generates random values for every standard, built-in type of [ECMAScript 5.1] (http://www.ecma-international.org/publications/standards/Ecma-262.htm) so you can use them to [fuzz test](https://en.wikipedia.org/wiki/Fuzz_testing) your code.
+JavaScript-fuzz generates random values for every standard, built-in type of [ECMAScript 5.1] (http://www.ecma-international.org/publications/standards/Ecma-262.htm) so you can use them to [fuzz test](https://en.wikipedia.org/wiki/Fuzz_testing) your code.

+Rather than generating only values which are probable to occur (such as recent dates), JavaScript-fuzz strives to generate values in the full legal range (e.g., including dates that are 270 millennia in the future).

 ## Usage